drewbaker/wp-easy/README.md

 - Use default layout when using fallback page template
 - JS blocks as files, as modules, combine & minify.
 - SCSS minify and inline
-    - Would be nice if we could auto-load anything in `/styles/global/` into all `.scss` files so no nee dto use `@import`.
+    - Would be nice if we could auto-load anything in `/styles/global/` into all `.scss` files so no need to use `@import`.
 - Make a theme settings panel to control disable emojis, SVG uploads, etc...
 - Auto load any new CSS files?
 What order?
 Maybe